 Veronetta has a rocking nightlife scene with lots of bars and restaurants that run till late.
 It’s not a place for families or people who aren’t comfortable with a bustling, bohemian urban area.
 But if you love cities and want to be in an exciting place where there’s always something going on, then Veronetta is an excellent budget choice.

 There are plenty of sights to see in this neighborhood.
 There is one of the oldest bridges in the city, Ponte Pietra, a 5-arched Roman stone bridge crossing the Adige River.
+It was almost destroyed in World War II, but was restored after the war.

 There are also stunning religious buildings such as the churches of Santo Stefano, San Tomaso Cantuariense, Santi Siro e Libera, San Giovanni in Valle, Santa Maria in Organo, and Santi Nazaro e Celso.